mattsilber/collection-utils/readme.md

 Anyway, this allows you to create custom components for a ListView without having to worry about extending the class.

-## ModularArrayAdapter
+## ModularAdapter

 This adapter has support for delegating different items in the adapter to one or more different ViewModules, which act as both a ViewHolder and an interface for updating the Views in said holder with the correct data.
 This allows you to easily show many different layouts for one or more different types of data without having to do anything but setup a ViewModule and register a ModuleBuilder for it.

-To register different items to different ViewModules, you can do something like:
+To register different items to different AdapterViewModules, you can do something like:

 ```java
 ModularArrayAdapter adapter = new ModularArrayAdapter(this)